-- c.
+- b.
 List continuing and new goals.
-Describe activities to achieve these goals, timelines to complete these goals, and measures for evaluating success in achieving them. - Continuing Increase enrollment/class offerings in face-to-face and Online Modalities - ✓ Activities: Collaborate with feeder schools to increase interest in AST transfer for Business, Business and Technology Liberal Arts degree, Business Management. - ✓ Timelines: 1 year/ongoing - ✓ Evaluation: Outcome status first year - Continuing Update SLOs, ensuring the outcomes are effective and meaningful - ✓ Activities: Ongoing review of SLOs and update them accordingly - ✓ Timelines: Year 1 2025 through Year 2 2026 - ✓ Evaluation: Review and make changes at the time of the cycle period.
+Describe activities to achieve these goals, timelines to complete these goals, and measures for evaluating success in achieving them. - Continuing Increase enrollment/class offerings in face-to-face and Online Modalities - a.
+Activities: Collaborate with feeder schools to increase interest in AST transfer for Business, Business and Technology Liberal Arts degree, Business Management. - b.
+Timelines: 1 year/ongoing - c.
+Evaluation: Outcome status first year - Continuing Update SLOs, ensuring the outcomes are effective and meaningful - d.
+Activities: Ongoing review of SLOs and update them accordingly - e.
+Timelines: Year 1 2025 thru Year 2 2026 - f.
+Evaluation: Review and make changes during the cycle period.